mollyjames2/CONNEX/README.md

 ```bash
 pip install -r requirements.txt
 ```
+Note that if you installed connex in a conda environment using the environmeal.yml these dependencies will be installed
 ---

 ## Documentation & Tutorials

 See the `notebooks/examples` folder for:

+- Example input generation
 - End-to-end examples
 - Node generation workflows
 - Multi-species comparisons